LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `threads`
-	several simple examples of multi-threading programming, some of them intended only for benchmarking multi-threading Prolog compilers (requires Logtalk to be run with YAP, SWI-Prolog, or XSB)
+	several simple examples of multi-threading programming, some of them intended only for benchmarking multi-threading Prolog compilers (requires Logtalk to be run with a multi-threaded backend)

 - `viewpoints`
 	example on how to implement property sharing and value sharing